Clarence Ransom Edwards: Later career

 On Edwards' return to the United States, he was assigned to the command of the Northeastern Department once again, with headquarters in Boston.
 In September 1920, he reverted to his Regular Army rank of brigadier general, and was placed in command of the 2nd Brigade, based at Camp Taylor, Kentucky.
 He was promoted to major general in the Regular Army in June 1921, and given the command of the First Corps Area, headquartered in Boston, where he served until he retired on December 1, 1922, after nearly 40 years of service.
 Following retirement, Edwards served as president of the grocery company his father had founded.

-Edwards was a member of the Military Order of Foreign Wars (MOFW) and served as its Commander General from 1923–1926.
+Edwards was a member of the Military Order of Foreign Wars (MOFW) and served as its Commander General from 1923 to 1926.

 His daughter Bessie died from pneumonia at Camp Meade, Maryland on October 13, 1918, and his wife died January 25, 1929.
 Edwards died February 14, 1931, in Boston, Massachusetts, and all three are buried together at Arlington National Cemetery, Arlington, Virginia.